nguyenquanghungktmt/Python-crawl-data-tool/README.md

 section (String): A input string describes the name of the stock section like ABC, DEF, GHI, ...

-Thisfunction get all rows of data in the table.
+This function get all rows of data in the table.
 Each row contains information of a stock.
 Each stock with such fields will be stored in a dictionary as follows:

 * stock-code: the code name of stock